-It may appear to be cheaper to draft your own estate planning documents, but mistakes in those documents could be very costly to your heirs and have unintended results.
+It may appear to be cheaper to go the route of preparing diy estate planning documents, but mistakes in those documents could be very costly to your heirs and have unintended results.

 Drafting your own estate planning documents is a risky endeavor.
 This process is serious and should be conducted by an estate planning attorney with specialized education and training.
 Meet with one of the attorneys at Poole Brooke Plumlee PC to draft an accurate, specific and legal compliant estate plan today.